Christmas just wouldn’t be Christmas without tinsel, gifts, a warming mug of punch, or the reassuring presence of a pink

-If you catch the tram later in the day during the Advent season, you’ll get more out of the Christmas lights around the Ring, with special displays on buildings like the Imperial Hotel, shopfronts like the Ringstraßen Galerie, and seasonal markets like the ones on the Rathausplatz or Maria-Theresien-Platz.
+If you catch the tram later in the day during the Advent season, you’ll get more out of the Christmas lights around the Ring, with special displays on buildings like the Imperial Hotel, shopfronts like the Ringstraßen Gallerien, and seasonal markets like the ones on the Rathausplatz or Maria-Theresien-Platz.

 How to get to the pink tram

 The route starts and finishes at Karlsplatz, the large station and park complex just off the Ring.
 The stop is next to an iconic piece of Jugendstil architecture: the Otto Wagner Pavilion (follow the link for directions).

 Note the park next to the pavilion is home to the Karlsplatz Christmas market, which has its own inimitable flair thanks to a strong emphasis on unique arts and crafts.